Photos of Taya

 Short General Bio

-A pioneer in the sport of skydiving, Taya did her first wingsuit jump in 2004 and is now one of the world's most experienced flyers and instructors.
-She leads world records and supports a growing team of coaches and competitors through her company, Lightning Flight.
+A pioneer in the sport of skydiving, Taya did her first wingsuit jump in 2004 and is one of the world's most experienced flyers and instructors.
+She has led world records and supports a growing team of coaches and competitors through her company, Lightning Flight.
 A writer and speaker when she's not in the air, Taya has a BA magna cum laude from Harvard University and a Master in International Relations from the Woodrow Wilson School at Princeton University.
-Her work explores risk seeking behavior; leadership in high-risk environments; loss and grieving; and the power of human flight to inspire personal and social action.

 In-depth interview and photos (in pdf) by Zach Lewis in Blue Skies Magazine (2017)

 Profile by Brian Giboney in Parachutist Magazine (2011)

 "Why I Still Skydive" by Taya Weiss in Smithsonian Magazine (2015)